mark-mcdermott/drivetracks-wip-nuxt3/README.md

 - `^ + c`

 ### Subpages E2E Specs
-- We're going to add a couple subpages, `/public` and `/private`.
-We'll write some specs first.
+- We're going to add a couple subpages, one at `/public` and another at `/private`.
+But we'll write some specs for them first.
 - `touch spec/e2e/public.spec.js spec/e2e/private.spec.js`
 - make `~/app/frontend/specs/e2e/public.spec.js` look like this:
 ```